 - CTP can be run in each plant where the item can be produced.

 - All data is found in SQL, which allows us to create multi-plant reports easily.

 - Plant-specific reports can also be easily created in a multi-plant environment.

 - Plant network capacity-level loading for redundant plants for planning and scheduling, or planning only.

 - Splitting large plants into multiple "virtual plants" to enhance control when using multiple planners.

 - Plants that share production resources can synchronize their schedules to ensure that the resources are available.

 - Performance can be impaired with high data volumes as plant data is combined.

-- Scenarios must include all plants in the instance as converting to actual requires the coordination of all plants in the system.
+- Scenarios must include all plants in the instance as converting to actual requires all plants in the system.

 - Imports are generally performed across all plants (system-wide).
 However, customizations are available if plant-specific imports are required.
 Publishing can also be done by plant or for all plants.

 - Data access permission flexibility is limited.
 Plant permissions can be set to that a user can be a viewer or editor per plant.